dfelinto/blender-manual/materials/properties/strands.rst

 .. figure:: /images/Doc_2.6_Materials_Texture_Mapping.jpg

-   Image 4: Fading a strand to alpha…
+   Image 4: Fading a strand to alpha...

 .. figure:: /images/Blender3D_StrandRenderFade.jpg

-   Image 5: …And the render result.
+   Image 5: ...And the render result.

 Strands can be textured along the strand, i.e. from root to tip.
 To do that you have to select